CRITERIA FOR PARTICIPATION FOR COWBOY UP! PROGRAM:

 Veterans who want to commute to the ranch have the option to participate in our non-resident, self-paced program with sessions that will be scheduled around their availability, as well as ours.
 This is a great option for NM veterans attending school or with jobs.

-Our resident ten (10) day sessions are scheduled from April through November.
+Our resident sessions are scheduled from April through November and can be tailored made to your time requirements.
 Participants will also be able to sign on for additional or follow on sessions depending on availability and season.
 E-mail us for availability.
 This is a great option when time restraints are not an issue.

 Our training day usually begins with morning feeding of horses and cattle on premise.
 Generally a full day of horsemanship and other ranch activities follow, and ends with feeding in the evening.
 So be prepared for long days.
 Evening brings porch sitting with time to take in the beautiful New Mexico sunset along with views of the surrounding Sangre de Cristo and Ortiz mountains and the Cerrillos hills.